 If you want to play PC games, you don’t need to invest a lot of money.
-Although the typical gaming PC costs between $800 and $1,500, skilled builders may create surprisingly powerful gaming systems for less than $100 by using used parts, coming up with inventive ways to obtain them, and making wise compromises.
+Build a $100 Gaming PC: Although the typical gaming PC costs between $800 and $1,500, skilled builders may create surprisingly powerful gaming systems for less than $100 by using used parts, coming up with inventive ways to obtain them, and making wise compromises.
 This comprehensive guide demonstrates how to build a gaming PC on a very limited budget that can run well-known titles without going over budget.

 What do You Expect from a $100 Gaming PC?

-A $100 gaming machine won’t be able to run the newest AAA games at their highest settings, but it can still provide fun gaming experiences if you know what to expect.
-Most of the time, these systems take care of
+A $100 gaming machine won’t be able to run the newest AAA games at their highest settings, Build a $100 Gaming PC: but it can still provide fun gaming experiences if you know what to expect.
+Build a $100 Gaming PC: Most of the time, Build a $100 Gaming PC: these systems take care of

 - Older AAA games (2015–2019) on medium settings